Indonesia Expands Land Seizures Across Mining Assets

 Test case: Nickel

-On Halmahera, soldiers arrived alongside a TV crew in September alleging a forestry-permit violation at the world’s biggest nickel mine.
+On Halmahera, soldiers arrived alongside a TV crew in September alleging a forestry-permit violation at the world’s biggest nickel mine, according to the report.
 Only 148 hectares of a 45,000-hectare site owned by PT Weda Bay Nickel were seized, but the incident still “briefly pushed up global prices.”

-A person familiar with the matter said the government is demanding a penalty of about 3 trillion rupiah ($179 million) from the firm.
+A person familiar with the matter cited by Bloomberg said the government is demanding a penalty of about 3 trillion rupiah ($179 million) from the firm.
 Weda Bay Nickel’s largest shareholder is Tsingshan Holding Group, and a spokesperson said the company complies with authorities and was running checks on the fines.

-For nickel miners, the rate was set at $389,000 per hectare, which two miners described as enough to bankrupt many small companies.
+Further in the report, the rate was set at $389,000 per hectare for nickel miners, which two miners described to Bloomberg as enough to bankrupt many small companies.
 Separate rates were cited for other miners, with coal, bauxite, and tin facing smaller penalties.
 For growers, a charge of $1,497 per hectare per year since land clearing began was described, with a five-year exemption to account for the time it takes for oil palms to become productive.

 Information for this briefing was found via Bloomberg and the sources mentioned.
 The author has no securities or affiliations related to this organization.
 Not a recommendation to buy or sell.
 Always do additional research and consult a professional before purchasing a security.
 The author holds no licenses.